 Third-party websites offering fake bottom-dollar savings on hotels are also a growing problem.
 Check out how to check up on any hotel website in “How to Spot a Hotel-Booking Scam.”

 Depending on where you’re going and what you’re bringing, there are a few different methods to most efficiently stuffing your suitcase.
-Whatever your style, in “You’ve Been Packing Wrong All Along,” we offer detailed steps to strategize what you’re packing, including:
+Whatever your style, follow these steps to strategize what you’re packing:

 Navigating the Airport